Peterhead: Sport

-Peterhead F.C. is a Scottish Professional Football League club that plays in the League One.
-They won the League Two championship in 2013–14 and 2018–19.
+Peterhead F.C. is a Scottish Professional Football League club that plays in League One.
+They won the League Two championship in 2013–14, 2018–19 and 2024–25.
 The club reached the final of the Scottish Challenge Cup in the 2015–16 season.

-Peterhead Golf Club, reputedly the 18th oldest in the world, sits on the banks of the River Ugie at its estuary with the North Sea, just over a mile to the north-west of the town.
+Peterhead Golf Club, reputedly the 18th-oldest in the world, sits on the banks of the River Ugie at its estuary with the North Sea, just over a mile to the north-west of the town.
 It has an 18- and a 9-hole course.

 Peterhead RFC is a Scottish Rugby Union team that plays at the Lord Catto playing fields.

 Transport

 Road

 Today, Peterhead is contained largely inside the A90, which runs along the western periphery of the town and was built through the area in the late 1980s.
-It leads Fraserburgh to the north and Edinburgh to the south.
+It leads to Fraserburgh to the north and Edinburgh to the south.
 North Road (the A982) connects to the A90 to the north of town, in Ugieside; West Road (the A950) connects to it from downtown; and South Road (also the A982) connects to it south of the town, in the Invernettie area.